Convert SVG to JIF

 Convert SVG images to JIF format, edit and optimize images online and free.

-Check the file preview quickly and use SVG to JIF tools if you need to change the conversion settings.
+Check the preview and configure SVG to JIF tools before proceeding.

 Rotate SVG to right (90° clockwise), to left (90° counter-clockwise), 180°, and convert it to JIF.